 Directed by: Craig Johnson

-Premise: A pair of depressed siblings (Bill Hader and Kristin Wiig) reunites in the aftermath of a suicide attempt.
+Premise: A pair of depressed siblings (Bill Hader and Kristen Wiig) reunites in the aftermath of a suicide attempt.
 As they fumble toward a reconnection, old family scandals and tensions resurface.

 DVD extras: Commentary tracks, featurettes, gag reel, deleted scenes.